nabuhodonozo/robocode-firstRobots/README.md

 # Robot Robocode
 Read about [Robocode here](http://robocode.sourceforge.net/).
 This project began when I was bored and decided to combine fun and learning (;.
 So I wrote code for my robot to play with my Mentor.

     My bot is able to defeat all opponents from default packs.
-Win/Lose ration is about 75%.
+    Win/Lose ratio (rounds) ratio is about 75% Win/Lose ratio (opponents) ratio is about 90-95%

-Wrote is pure Java and Robocode API
+Wrote in pure Java and Robocode API.